Life of Che (Fantagraphics, 2022).

 The Eternaut (Fantagraphics, 2015).

-By Héctor Germán Oesterheld, illustrations by Francisco Solano Lopez.
+By Héctor Germán Oesterheld and Francisco Solano Lopez.

 Winner of a 2016 Eisner Award.